denis-beurive/cmake_template1/README.md

 This Cmake template illustrates the following use case:

-* Your project depends on an external library (make of a set of header files and an archive) installed in a non-standard location (for example: `/home/dev/projects/cmake_template1`).
+* Your project depends on an external library (made of a set of header files and an archive) installed in a non-standard location (for example: `/home/dev/projects/cmake_template1`).
 * You want the current date of compilation to be included